grv07/grv07.github.io/index.md

 ### **Profesional experiance:**
 ```
-I am working on a Lead management system that is responsible to provide a smooth experience<br>
+I am working on a Lead management system that is responsible to provide a smooth experience
-to the users and to the calling teams and capable to handle the complete life cycle of a lead.<br>
+to the users and to the calling teams and capable to handle the complete life cycle of a lead.

-This is a microservices-based environment that communicate on grpc services design in rust.<br>
+This is a microservices-based environment that communicate on grpc services design in rust.
-Our main focus is to design a system that handles all of the complicate state changes of a lead and have a real time<br>
+Our main focus is to design a system that handles all of the complicate state changes of
-response from TSO(Telecommunications Service Order) team.
+a lead and have a real time response from TSO(Telecommunications Service Order) team.

-I am also involved in developing an environment with WhatsApp API to engage audiences, accelerate sales and drive better<br>
+I am also involved in developing an environment with WhatsApp API to engage audiences,
+accelerate sales and drive better customer support outcomes.
-customer support outcomes by developing capabilties to parse and create new leads from chat messages <br>
+By developing capabilties to parse and create new leads from chat messagesand push them in to
-and push them in to system to process by TSO's.<br>
+the system to process by TSO's.
 ```

 ### **My responsibilities:**